BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-EVALUTE.md

 **Start a new Git repository to test git-TEST-commit-automation solution**

-    mkdir git-TEST-commit       #  Create a directory for a Git repository cd git-TEST-commit
+    mkdir -p git-TEST-commit    #  Create a directory for a Git repository cd git-TEST-commit
     git init .                  #  Create an empty Git repository vi sample.sh                #  Write a shell script